RatJuggler/guinea-bot/README.md

     docker-compose up -d

-Environment variables can be used to configure image tagging (see the file).
+Environment variables can be used to configure image tagging (see the file), and a simple health check, using the `--test` option, is available if running under orchestration.